taurus-org/taurus/doc/source/devel/examples.rst

 Plotting Trends
 """""""""""""""

-Many times we are interested in showing how an scalar attribute evolves with time.
+Many times we are interested in showing how a scalar attribute evolves with time.
 A close-cousin of the TaurusPlot called :class:`plot.TaurusTrend` is here to help you: